BenjaminMelanson/unifoilDocs/docs/source/api.rst

       import unifoil
       unifoil.gen_ft()

 .. py:function:: unifoil.gen_nlf()

-   Generates and stores the **Natural Laminar Flow (NLF)** airfoil geometries in the local UniFoil directory.
+   Generates and saves the **Natural Laminar Flow (NLF)** airfoil geometries.
-   These geometries are used for cases involving laminar–turbulent transition.
+   These geometries are used to initialize simulations with laminar-turbulent transition regions.

    :return: None
    :rtype: NoneType